atinfected-dev/EmberwildExpansion/README.md

 Future-ready support for raid unlocks + cinematics

 📖 Lore Summary

-Zandor’al was once a Titan crucible — the Emberwild Forge — designed to temper elemental fire and life.
+- Zandor’al was once a Titan crucible — the Emberwild Forge — designed to temper elemental fire and life.
-Now, with elemental balance broken, the ancient Titan-forged entity Ignaroth awakens beneath its molten heart.
+- Now, with elemental balance broken, the ancient Titan-forged entity Ignaroth awakens beneath its molten heart.
-Trolls, flame-beasts, and corrupted constructs form the Emberwild Covenant to prepare the world for purification by fire.
+- Trolls, flame-beasts, and corrupted constructs form the Emberwild Covenant to prepare the world for purification by fire.
-The Flamewardens, Titan loyalists, seek champions to stop them.
+- The Flamewardens, Titan loyalists, seek champions to stop them.

 🏅 Factions

 Faction Name	ID	Type	Description
 Flamewardens	2201	Friendly	Guardians of elemental order (Reputation + Vendor) Emberwild Covenant	2202	Hostile	Fire-twisted trolls and elementals

-🕹️ Progression Path
+🕹️ "Progression Path"
-Players accept a quest chain from Lorekeeper Alithar that spans all four dungeons.
+- Players accept a quest chain from Lorekeeper Alithar that spans all four dungeons.
 Completion rewards rep, gear, and unlocks the raid (Heart of Ignaroth – in development).

 🏰 Dungeons (Fully Scripted)
 1. Temple of Ember Bloom